-Considering ditching the smelly vinegar and dye tablets to decorate your Easter eggs this year?
-We’ve combed the web to find genius dye-free Easter decorating ideas, using everything from tissue paper to tempera paint.
+Looking for a dye-free way to color your Easter eggs this year?
+We’ve combed the web to find genius non-smelly (aka no vinegar) Easter decorating ideas, using everything from tissue paper and Cool whip, to tempera paint and sprinkles.
 Some are still messy (these are kids we’re dealing with, after all), but they’re all super fun.
 Scroll down to get inspired.

 A little bit of paint, a tiny paintbrush and a steady hand are what you'll need for this creative decorating idea.
 Five dabs of paint make one cheerful flower, and your kids can combine colors or make all the flowers the same.